Gangezilla/readings/databases/cs186/4-disks-files-buffers.md

 ## Summary

 Logical structure, table.
 Maps downwards to a file full of pages, abstract page which is a record, goes to byte representation in file.
 Putting records on pages using slotted page architecture.

+- Heap files, unordered collection of records.
+How does this work and at what cost?
+  - Insert/delete/modify records
+  - Fetch a record by record ID
+  - Scan all records, maybe some conditions
+- Many alternatives, some are good in some situations and less so in others.
+- Big picture overhead for data access.
+We'll overly simplify models and then dial it back, its how you'd do performance analysis.

+## Cost Model

+- B: The number of data blocks in the file
+- R: Number of records per block
+- D: Average time to read/write disk block.
+No distinction between sequential or random access.
+- We'll be focusing on average case analysis for uniform random workloads.
+- Assumptions
+  - Going to ignore sequential vs random i/o, ignore prefetching, any in-memory costs.
+  - This should be good enough to show the overall trends.
+  - Assuming that every insert and delete is a single record.
+  - Equality selection, assume exactly one match.
+  - For heap files, insert always appends to end of file.
+  - For sorted files, packed: files compacted after deletion and sorted according to search key.

+### Example

+B: 5, R: 2, D: 5ms
+- **Scan all records** For heap/sorted file, the time to scan all of the records doesn't change.
+The time to scan all records is B * D.
+- **Equality Search**: Heap file, we scan through the records.
+Might sometimes be quicker but might be at very end.
+On average we'd touch about half the pages in the file.
+Sorted file, We started in the middle most block, and do binary search to get the record.
+Binary search, average case comes out to log base 2 and worst case is the same.
+Heap file, 0.5 * B * D. Sorted Files (log base 2 B) * D
+- **Range Search**: Heap file, always touch all blocks.
+Sorted file, do a binary search to find the start, and then just scan right till we get to the end of the range
+- **Insert**: Stick at end of file, 2 * D. We can't manipulate data pages directly, so we bring it into memory, manipulate it, and then write it back to the page on disk.
+1 for read, one for write so thats 2.
+We never manipulate disk directly, we read it from disk, bring it into memory, manipulate it and then write it back.
+So if you're reading a big glob of data, that's going to impact your total memory, which is what we've seen a few times when looking at memory dumps.
+Sorted file: Find location for record, insert and shift rest of file.
+- **Deletion:** Heap file, cost to find records (B/2) reads.
+Delete record.
+(B/2 + 1) * D. The extra 1 is the write cost of the modified page.
+Sorted file, find location for the record